igaster/laravel_cities/README.md

 `composer require igaster/laravel_cities`

-this package uses autodiscover or else you can add manually

-- Add Service Provider in app.php:
+The Service provider will be autodiscovered and registered by Laravel.
+If you are using Laravel version <5.5 then you  must manually add the Service Provider in app.php:

 ```php
 'providers' => [